Practice Incentives Program (PIP) payments and calculations

 |Sex||Patient age (years)|

 |<1||1 - 4||5 - 14||15 - 24||25 - 44||45 - 64||65 - 74||75 +|

-To qualify for payments, practices must be participating in the PIP and meet the eligibility requirements of the incentives at a ‘point in time’ date.
-The ‘point in time’ date is the last day of the month prior to the next PIP quarterly payment.
-The quarterly payment months, ‘point in time’ dates and reference periods are provided in table 2.
-For more information on when payments are made, refer to the PIP guidelines [PDF, 190Kb].
+To qualify for payments, practices must be participating in the PIP and meet the eligibility requirements of the incentives at a 'point-in-time' date.
+The 'point in time' date is the last day of the month prior to the next PIP quarterly payment.
+The quarterly payment months, 'point-in-time' dates and reference periods are provided in table 1.
+For more information on when payments are made, refer to the PIP guidelines (4512) [PDF, 323Kb].

 |February||31 January||1 October to 30 September|

 The PIP has an established appeals process.
 To request a review of a decision, your practice’s authorised contact person or owner of the practice must write to Medicare within 28 calendar days of the date of the letter informing the practice of the decision.